 Ember blog

-How to taper off cigarettes: a realistic 8-week plan
+How to taper off cigarettes: a week-by-week plan

 Tapering off cigarettes means cutting your daily count on a schedule, rather than dropping to zero overnight.
 It works because it lets your nicotine receptors down-regulate gradually, which keeps withdrawal manageable instead of overwhelming.